-Roborovski Dwarf Hamsters are relatively new hamsters on the pet market, but are quickly becoming more wide spread as demand for them in the pet industry rises.
-They are the smallest type of hamster available as a pet, and generally have good temperaments and will rarely ever nip or bite.
-Despite their temperament, Roborovski Dwarf Hamsters are often not the best suited pets for people who want a hamster to handle as they are very fast and can be difficult to hang on to.
-There are currently only two color mutations of Roborovski Dwarf Hamster, the classic sandy tan colored hamster with white facial markings above the eyebrows, and a white faced "Husky" mutation.
+Roborovski Dwarf Hamsters are relatively new hamsters on the pet market.
+But are quickly becoming more widespread as demand for them in the pet industry rises.
+They are the smallest type of hamster available as a pet, and generally, have excellent temperaments and will rarely ever nip or bite.
+Despite their temperament, Roborovski Dwarf Hamsters are often not the best-suited pets for people who want a hamster to handle as they are very fast and can be difficult to hang on to.
+There are currently only two color mutations of Roborovski Dwarf Hamster, the classic sandy tan colored hamster with white facial markings above the eyebrows, and a white-faced “Husky” mutation.

 Hamster History – The Origins of the Roborovski Dwarf Hamster

-In the 1960's, the London Zoo imported them into the UK.
-In the 1970's, the Zoological Society of London obtained several Roborovski hamsters from the Moscow Zoo but were unfortunately able to breed them in captivity.
-Other European countries were more successful in breeding the hamsters obtained from Russia, and the first Roborovski hamsters that arrived in the pet market arrived in the UK in 1990.
+In the 1960’s, the London Zoo imported them into the UK.
+In the 1970’s, the Zoological Society of London obtained several Roborovski hamsters from the Moscow Zoo but were, unfortunately, able to breed them in captivity.
+Other European countries were more successful in breeding the hamsters obtained from Russia, and the first Roborovski hamsters that arrived in the pet market came in the UK in 1990.
 It is believed that the Roborovskis available as pets in the UK are descendants of a batch of hamsters imported from the Netherlands.

-It was not until 1998 that a group of roborovski hamsters were imported to a hamster breeder in the United States.
+It was not until 1998 that a group of Roborovski hamsters was imported to a hamster breeder in the United States.

 Just The Facts – Roborovskis in a Nutshell

-Roborovski Dwarf Hamsters live on average for 3 to 4 years and are longed lived then even the larger Syrian Hamster.
+Roborovski Dwarf Hamsters live on average for 3 to 4 years and are long-lived then even the larger Syrian Hamster.
 They reach adult size at 4-5cm in body length.
 Domesticated Roborovski hamsters generally display nocturnal (awake at night, sleeping during the day) behavior or crepuscular (awake around dawn and twilight, sleeping during the day and night) behavior, and are moderately adaptive to the schedule of their human family.
-Roborovski dwarf hamsters are omnivores and their teeth grow throughout their entire lives.
+Roborovski dwarf hamsters are omnivores, and their teeth grow throughout their entire lives.

 Roborovski Dwarf Hamsters can live socially with other dwarf hamsters of the same gender if they are raised together from the same litter or introduced at a very young age, and most Roborovskis are very social.
 It is not recommended to introduce adult hamsters.

-The breeding habits of the Roborovski hamster are sporadic and unpredictable, and maybe linked to temperature, environment and seasonal changes.
+The breeding habits of the Roborovski hamster are sporadic and unpredictable and may be linked to temperature, environment, and seasonal changes.
 Female hamsters generally have a 23-30 day gestation period.
-While the average litter is about 6 hamsters, larger litters are possible.
+While the average litter is about six hamsters, larger litters are possible.

 Zig!
 Zag!
 Racing Roborovskis!

-While Roborovski are one of the least likely small pets to nip or bite, they do not make suitable children's pets due to their speed.
-A Roborovski hamster is very, very fast and a hamster can be quickly lost in a room that isn't properly rodent proofed.
+While Roborovski is one of the least likely small pets to nip or bite, they do not make suitable children’s pets due to their speed.
+A Roborovski hamster is very, very fast and a hamster can quickly be lost in a room that isn’t correctly rodent-proofed.

 A Husky Roborovski?
 Sledding or just big boned?

-Roborovskis are much newer hamsters to the pet market, having been around less then twenty years where many other species of hamsters have been around for almost a hundred.
-This means that there's less color mutations available in a Roborovski then other hamsters.
+Roborovskis are much newer hamsters to the pet market, having been around less than twenty years where many other species of hamsters have been around for almost a hundred.
+This means that there are fewer color mutations available in a Roborovski then other hamsters.